Background to the Lendy Memorial

 Edward August Lendy

-Edward August Lendy was, perhaps, the more heroic brother.
-He was posted in Sierra Leone where received a Distinguished Service Order for services to the colony.
-In the Autumn of 1893 he bravely rescued several of his men from drowning during an ill advised river crossing.
-For this he was awarded the Silver Medal of the Royal Geographic Society.
+In the autumn of 1893 he bravely rescued several of his men from drowning during an ill advised river crossing.
+For this he was awarded the Silver Medal of the Royal Geographical Society.

 The medal images were taken from the website of his school, Haileybury in Hertfordshire.